secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/SOC Analyst Prerequisites/Intro to Assembly Language/Assembling & Debugging/GNU Debugger (GDB).md

 ### Introduction
-- Debugging is an important skill to learn for developers and pentesters alike.
-Debugging is a term used for finding and removing issues (i.e., bugs) from our code, hence the name de-bugging.
-When we develop a program, we will very frequently run into bugs in our code.
-It is not efficient to keep changing our code until it does what we expect of it.
-Instead, we perform debugging by setting breakpoints and seeing how our program acts on each of them and how our input changes between them, which should give us a clear idea of what is causing the `bug`.
+- Debugging is crucial for both developers and pentesters to identify and remove bugs from code.
+It involves setting breakpoints and examining how the program behaves at each breakpoint to understand what is causing the issue.
-- Programs written in high-level languages can set breakpoints on specific lines and run the program through a debugger to monitor how they act.
-With Assembly, we deal with machine code represented as assembly instructions, so our breakpoints are set in the memory location in which our machine code is loaded, as we will see.
-- To debug our binaries, we will be using a well-known debugger for Linux programs called [GNU Debugger](https://www.gnu.org/software/gdb/) (`GDB`).
-There are other similar debuggers for Linux, like [Radare](https://www.radare.org/r/) and [Hopper](https://www.hopperapp.com/), and for Windows, like [Immunity Debugger](https://www.immunityinc.com/products/debugger/) and [WinGDB](http://wingdb.com/).
-There are also powerful debuggers available for many platforms, like [IDA Pro](https://www.hex-rays.com/products/ida/) and [EDB](https://github.com/eteran/edb-debugger).
-In this module, we will be using GDB.
-It is the most reliable for Linux binaries since it is built and maintained directly by GNU, which gives it an excellent integration with the Linux system and its components.
+- In Assembly, debugging involves setting breakpoints at specific memory locations where the machine code is loaded, as we work directly with assembly instructions.
+- The GNU Debugger (GDB) is commonly used to debug Linux programs, with other debuggers like Radare, Hopper, Immunity Debugger, and WinGDB available for different platforms.
+For this module, GDB is the preferred tool due to its excellent integration with Linux systems.

 ### Installation
 - GDB is installed in many Linux distributions, and it is also installed by default in Parrot OS and PwnBox.
-In case it is not installed in your VM, you can use `apt` to install it with the following commands.
+- In case it is not installed in your VM, you can use `apt` to install it with the following commands.
 ```shell-session
 secmancer@htb[/htb]$ sudo apt-get update
 secmancer@htb[/htb]$ sudo apt-get install gdb
 ```
 - One of the great features of `GDB` is its support for third-party plugins.
-An excellent plugin that is well maintained and has good documentation is [GEF](https://github.com/hugsy/gef).
-GEF is a free and open-source GDB plugin that is built precisely for reverse engineering and binary exploitation.
-This fact makes it a great tool to learn.
+- An excellent plugin that is well maintained and has good documentation is [GEF](https://github.com/hugsy/gef).
+- GEF is a free and open-source GDB plugin that is built precisely for reverse engineering and binary exploitation.
+- This fact makes it a great tool to learn.
 - To add GEF to GDB, we can use the following commands.
 ```shell-session
 secmancer@htb[/htb]$ wget -O ~/.gdbinit-gef.py -q https://gef.blah.cat/py